 There’s often a lot of strategy behind this, but the main reasons would be:

 The current batter is on FIRE and the pitcher doesn’t want to risk them getting a hit.
 Sometimes, they’ll walk that player so that they can have a more favourable (less good) next batter.

 This ALSO means, that the fielding team can have a better chance at “turning a double play.”
 Think about it.
 Let’s say there’s already one out.
 To end the inning there needs to be two more outs.
 When a player is on first, the defence has no choice but to run to second when the player behind them gets a hit.
 So the idea is that they’ll have a better shot at getting the “lead runner” out, and then can fire it to first from there.

 What does “threw out” the first pitch mean?

-At the beginning of every game, before the actual game starts, there’s always a ceremonial first pitch.
-These pitches can be thrown out by really anyone that the team chooses.
-From a regular joe all the way to a celeb.
+At the beginning of every game, before the actual game starts, there’s usually a ceremonial first pitch.
+Here’s some great ones from past seasons.

-A three-run shot is basically a fancy way of the announcer saying that it was a three-run homerun which means that the batter, and two other players are base, all made it home thanks to the home run.
+A three-run shot is a three-run home run, which means the batter and two other players already on base all made it home to score.